realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ### Reverse-scope-naming Style
 - Starts with the most specific adjective to more general adjectives, and ends with the name of the actual concrete type.
-- Domain objects are the most plain
+- Domain objects are the plainest named.
+  - ie: `User` and `Account`
 - Subtypes are always given an adjective name that differentiates it
   - ie: `Library` and `PrivateLibary`
 - If it's a generic item, adding a descriptor is encouraged.